Where We Be

 from New Zealand was a riot, and Carol from Canada always had a book in hand.

-Ilse dances with a local man from Puerto Eden in the dining area while a guitarist strums and others clap and take pictures
+Ilse dances with a local man from Puerto Eden in the dining area while a guitarist strums away

 Hanging around with great people -- Arnaudo from Brazil and Ilse from Belgium

-Robin in her Puerto Varas cap during a rare quiet moment aboard the ship
+Robin in her Puerto Varas cap during a quiet moment aboard the ship

 Our first-ever sighting of a "fogbow."
 Can you see it?